shinsa2/UH-Food-Places/README.md

 # UH Food Places

+## Must have node.js, chocolatey, meteor installed.

-###### Using your favorite IDE terminal or mac/linux terminal, go to the app directory then start the program:
+###### Using your favorite IDE terminal or machine terminal, go to the app directory then start the program:
 ```
 $ cd /app
 $ npm run start